 - Holiday Food Drive

 - Homecoming King of Legs Collection

 - Leukemia & Lymphoma Society

 Students are required to regularly participate on different Student Council Committees to maintain active membership.
 Students interested in being a part of the Delaware Valley High School Student Council, should contact Mr. Krasulski.

-TATU: TBD
+TATU: Ellen Orben - ext.
+1860

 The emphasis of the "Teens Against Tobacco Use" program is teens teaching younger children to make healthy choices about tobacco use.
 Our students also gain the knowledge and skills needed to make important changes in our community by being an advocate for tobacco control.

 Wellness Club: Sean Giblin - ext.
 7113

 The Wellness Club is a student-centered club that raises awareness of various aspects of the wellness culture of our school.
 Students will generate ideas about modifying the nutritional offering of our breakfast/lunch/vending programs.
 The club will examine our intramural/club programs and further promote the ones we have and find ways to expand or create more opportunities to be active outside of traditional physical education classes and interscholastic sports.

-Yearbook: Trish Kaylor- ext.
-7703
+Yearbook: Chelsea Koch- ext.
+7193

 Yearbook is an excellent opportunity for students to work together to capture the memories and events of the school year and provide their peers with a lasting memento that will bring cherished memories to life for years to come.
 This club is comprised of a group of very dedicated students who work diligently all year to complete the Delaware Valley High School yearbook on time for distribution in June.

 Often we meet on weekends and work during the summer so that the deadlines are met.

-Zumba Club: TBD

-Open to all HS students for dance movement.
-Students are led by club advisor in Zumba to warm up and cool down; HS students choreograph and teach Hip Hop Dance for performance in community.
-We will include other dance modalities to diversify the club based on interest.
-This club is a fun way to meet other students, practice dance and reduce stress.